Components

 Desktop Home Page

-Figure 1: Landing page of the client
+Figure 1: Landing page of the client showing active outposts.

 Desktop GCS Overview

-Figure 2: Mission planning screen
+Figure 2: Mission planning screen for area coverage.

 Low-Latency Manual Control

-Figure 3: [Screenshot W.I.P] Manual drone control interface
+Figure 3: [Screenshot W.I.P] Manual drone control interface with telemetry and subsystems.

 Tech Stack: